darkalchemy/Pu-239/README.md

 A simple bash script to install everything required to host Pu-239 is [here](https://github.com/darkalchemy/Pu-239-Installer) and can be used to jump start the installation process.
 A simple php script to upload to Pu-239 is [here](https://github.com/darkalchemy/Pu-239-Uploader).
 (Not tested recently)
 A quick site intro video is available [here](https://www.youtube.com/watch?v=LyWp1dBs4cw&feature=youtu.be).
 (Outdated)
-I run my forums on this code and they are available here: [Pu-239](https://Pu-239.pw:59595).
+I run my forums on this code and they are available here: [Pu-239](https://Pu239.glorious-trash.com).
-There is a admin demo available at [Pu-239](https://Admin.Pu-239.pw:59595).
-This site gives you full access to everything

 #### Prior to install:
 ##### Please log in as a non-privileged user, NOT root, to install this.
 Please read this entire document before installing.